saitaiky/notebook/docs/docs/cloud-computing/aws/storage/ebs-efs.md

 ## EBS

 ### IOPS

+IOPS SSD (io1 or io2) is the only EBS volume to support **Multi-Attach** functionality.
+Amazon EBS Multi-Attach enables you to attach a single Provisioned IOPS SSD volume to multiple EC2 instances that are in the same Availability Zone.
 #### in GP2 volume

 The IOPS of EBS volume *cannot be directly increased on **a gp2 volume** without increasing its size, which is not possible due to the question's constraints.